 To recover the database system from any failure successfully, we must implement both physical and logical backup methods mentioned above into the policies and plans, from the whole system down to individual tables.

 To perform a PITR successfully, we need the bin-log enabled and proper log-management needs in place.

 However, using only one backup method and missing bin-logs would be the wrong approach.
 It can result in data loss and harm your application’s business continuity.
-Thus, combine different methods and always include the log files into the backup and restoring policies!
+Thus, combine different methods and always include the log files into the MySQL Database and MariaDB backup and restoring policies!

-- Successful MySQL/MariaDB Backup and Recovery Strategies - April 6, 2021
+- MySQL and MariaDB Backup and Restore Strategy with Best Practices - April 6, 2021

 - Virtual Columns and Functional Indexes - January 13, 2021